Island Life

 Travelling can be fast paced and in a lot of ways stressful, especially when you’re travelling with a large family that includes kids.
 Keep track of everyone’s passports by placing them in unique passport holders, perhaps even with name tags so you can find the one you need fast.
 The time you save (and the sanity you get to keep) will be worth it in the end.

 Looking for a kid-friendly all-inclusive resort?
-Beaches Resorts in Jamaica come with a waterpark, Kids Club, fun activities for all ages, Sesame Street characters, certified nannies and much more!
-Check out Beaches Negril and Beaches Ocho Rios.
+Beaches Negril in Jamaica features a waterpark, Kids Club, fun activities for all ages, Sesame Street characters, certified nannies and much more!

 Don’t depend on strangers at the airport to lend you pens; it is more practical to bring your own.
 Put at least two pens into your carry-on so you’re able to fill out customs and immigration forms and other documents quicker.
 The faster you fill these out, the sooner you’ll be out of the airport and on your way to kick off an amazing vacation in Jamaica.